 My goals are not subtle.

 I want to dismantle inherited myths.
 I want to destroy fascism, combat ignorance, manifest diversity, embarrass the plutocracy, and celebrate the human body.
-These are structural demands, not slogans.
 Comedy is my weapon.
 Absurdity is my delivery system.
-Failure isn't collateral damage, it's part of the design.
 I write plays that lie to the audience at first, then change the rules while they’re still trusting me.
-Confusion is a feature.
-Comfort is a trap.
+Confusion is the brand.
+Comfort is a deception.

 I’m drawn to theatre that refuses reassurance.
-I love jokes that fail on purpose, silences that bruise.
-I love scenes that can’t decide whether they’re sincere or ridiculous and refuse to resolve the tension.
-Ridicule is not decoration: it’s architecture.
-Humor doesn’t soften critique.
-It sharpens it, turns it back on the audience.
-I want laughter that implicates.
-Laughter that curdles.
-Laughter that makes people aware of their own position in the room.
+I love jokes that fail on purpose and silences that contuse.
+I love scenes that won't commit to whether they’re sincere or ridiculous and refuse to resolve the tension.
+I use humor to sharpen critique and redirect it toward the audience.
+I crave laughter that draws people into complicity, turns uneasy, and then makes them conscious of their place in the room.

 I believe we are less in control than we think, and we lie to ourselves about it to survive.
 I believe theatre grants us control.
 I believe theatre grants us the power to change.
 I'm fluent in change.
 I've rebuilt myself more than once.
 Yet I’m not interested in mining trauma for pity or credibility.
 I’ve already paid for it.
 What remains is urgency.
 I know exactly what the stakes are.
 I want the next thing that will scare me.